 Admission is FREE for visitors to this outdoor event in the Historic Main Street District on Centennial Plaza, Round Rock.
 Being held in the Austin Area, there will of course be live music!
 The main reason to have this festival is to get folks to buy sculpture!
 You are an important part of the marketing efforts.
 Please let your colleagues and friends know you will be in Round Rock, Texas on April 26-28 to sell and display your sculpture pieces.
 We will be featuring you on the Texas Society of Sculptors website and at the City of Round Rock Arts and Culture website.

 ABOUT THE HOSTS:

-The City of Round Rock is adjacent to Austin, Texas.
-It’s known for its outdoor activities and historic sites.
+The City of Round Rock, located adjacent to Austin, Texas, is known for its outdoor activities and historic sites.
 The Round Rock, a large stone in Brushy Creek, marks the site where wagons made low-water crossings in the 19th century.
 Nearby, Chisholm Trail Crossing Park has plaques detailing the city’s cattle-driving history.
 It is one of the fastest growing cities in America, nationally recognized as one of the country’s most livable towns.
 Numerous restaurants, hotels, shopping, and Austin are near historic Main Street a short distance east of I-35.

 Saturday, April 27: 10 a.m. – 8 p.m.